nachikethinge01/hakancangunerli/README.md

 - [x] teach people how to build things
 - [ ] build things with people whom you've taught how to build things

-i use github like my closet rather than my portfolio, i put everything i gather from the internet, and try to put them together like edison did, <i>"Edison used a dogged and systematic exploratory process.
+<i>"Edison used a dogged and systematic exploratory process.
 He tried to isolate useful materials—his stockroom was replete with everything from copper wire to horses’ hoofs and rams’ horns—until he happened upon a patentable, and marketable, combination."</i><sup>(1)</sup>